How to Grow and Care for Saw Palmetto Palm (Serenoa repens)

 Saw Palmetto Palm Tree (Serenoa repens) with silver leaves.
 Photo by Flickr.

-While it can tolerate cold down to 22F, making it a perfect palm for landscapes in USDA zones 8-11, it’s also known to survive in zone 7 with the temperatures dropping down to 0F.
-BTW, this palm is one of 14 palms native to U.S.
+While it can endure temperatures as low as 22°F, rendering it suitable for landscaping in USDA zones 8-11, it’s also renowned for its ability to survive in zone 7, where temperatures can plummet to 0°F. Interestingly, this palm is one of 14 palm species native to the United States.

 Quick Facts: